pranavrao145/storybuilder-cli/README.md

 # Requirements

-- A running instance of [StoryBuilder server](https://github.com/pranavrao145/storybuilder-server), and the URL of that instance.
+- A running instance of [StoryBuilder server](https://github.com/pranavrao145/storybuilder-server) (check the README at the link for how to run the server), and the URL of that instance.
 - `make`
 - `cargo`